TDoust/M2_12VIO/README.md

 # M2_12VIO Macchina M2 I/O Library

 # !!!
-WARNING too M2 Beta Hardware users !!!
+WARNING to M2 Beta Hardware users !!!
 	The only difference between the M2Beta version & the Production version hardware that this library interacts with are the 12VIO SINK pins.
 	It is recommended that the end user selects Macchina M2 in the boards manager & not Macchina M2 (Beta).
 	By selecting Macchina M2 in the Board Manager this will avoid possible damage to the hardware.